tamer017/gml_project/README.md

 ---
 ### Cross-Dataset Generalization on ShapeNet
 To evaluate transfer learning capabilities, we fine-tuned our ModelNet40-pretrained EdgeConv and TransformerConv models on the ShapeNet classification task.
-Our pretrained architectures demonstrated:
-✅ Rapid Convergence

-- Achieved 92.4% accuracy in 15 epochs (vs 30+ epochs for from-scratch training)
-- Stabilized loss within 5 epochs (2.8× faster than baseline implementations)
+Our pretrained architectures demonstrated Rapid Convergence as it Achieved 97.6% accuracy in 8 epochs with stabilized loss.
 ---